Make history and represent North Carolina at the 2020 Democratic National Convention

 North Carolina Democrats are committed to a transparent process that ensures that the delegates we send to the 2020 National Convention in Milwaukee represent the voters of this state.
 That’s why our Delegate Selection Plan is public and voted on by our State Executive Committee.

 - Register to vote.
 Only registered Democrats are eligible.
 You can check your voter registration here.

 - Submit a Notice of Candidacy.
 You can submit it online here or download, print, complete, and mail back this form.

 - Engage with the Party.
 Attend your local precinct meeting, county convention, district and state convention and actively seek support for your candidacy.

 - Want to learn more?
-Register for a free online information session about becoming a National Convention Delegate.
-Here’s the link to sign up.
+Here’s a link to a recording of a recent online information session about becoming a National Convention Delegate.

 Important Dates for Delegates

 Official delegate allocation based upon the March 3rd Presidential Primary vote: